 *Avoid stress.
 If you are preparing a Labor Day picnic or festivity, remember that after a flurry of activity and preparation, when a person finally has a chance to relax, headaches often set in.
 The beginning of the weekend or a vacation is a common time for migraines to occur.
 Take it easy, plan in advance, and just agree with yourself or family members that the number one key to everyone enjoying the time is to relax and be unhurried in everything.

 Have a wonderful and safe, migraine-free Labor Day.
-Enjoy this delicious and eye-catching salad if you are looking for something new to prepare and serve this weekend and keep cool with frozen grapes.
+Enjoy this delicious and eye-catching salad if you are looking for something new to prepare and serve this weekend and keep cool and hydrated with frozen grapes and fruit infused water.

 FROZEN GRAPES – The perfect low calorie, naturally sweet summer treat!
 These frozen bites always stay icy, but not frozen solid.
 They must be eaten as soon as they are removed from the freezer before they thaw completely.

 1. Wash and dry green or red grapes.

 3. Keep in the freezer for 2 hours or until frozen.

 4. Fill a bowl with several ice cubes and place the bag in the bowl to keep cool while you enjoy!